Studio-23-xyz/com.studio23.ss2.authsystem/Assets/Packages/com.studio23.ss2.authsystem/README.md

 ## Usage

 This is a base package where it shares dependency to the other authentication packages.
-Donwload the required package you need for the publishing such as steam or xbox.
+Download the required package you need for the publishing such as steam or xbox.